 Bonding Rubber to Metal

 Bonding rubber to metal is a common practice in manufacturing.
-The bonded rubber created through this process is used for noise and vibration isolation in automotive and engineering applications.
+The bonded rubber created through this process is used for noise and vibration isolation in automotive and engineering applications, among a variety of other applications in other industries as well.